tbisaillon/credential-theft-lab/docs/gettingstarted.md

 After giving the firewall instance around 5-6 minutes to initialize, use your SSH key to log in as the admin user and set the admin password.

-## License the VM-Series

-*Should we be doing this, or should we be using the Bundle 2 on demand license?*

 ## Generate GlobalProtect Gateway Certificate

 The bootstrap configuration for the firewall contains a certificate authority for you, but you need